eloizaT/cicd_lab/README.md

 # CI/CD Lab Setup (WSL + Docker)

-This guide walks you through setting up a **production-like CI/CD lab** on your lab machine using WSL and Docker.
+This guide walks you through setting up a **production-like CI/CD lab** on your lab machine using Docker and WSL if the target machine is in Windows.

 Ultimately, the goal here is to be able to design a **language-agnostic CI/CD pipeline** which is exactly how mature platforms standardize builds across diverse stacks.